mobile-dev-inc/maestro-docs/api-reference/commands/tapon.md

 # tapOn

-In order to tap on a view with the text "My text"you can use the shorthand selector for text like this:
+In order to tap on a view with the text "My text" you can use the shorthand selector for text like this:

 ```yaml
 - tapOn: "My text"
 ```

-You can also user other selectors such as id:&#x20;
+You can also use other selectors such as id:&#x20;

 ```yaml
 - tapOn: